 - Brachial plexus or Erb’s palsy.
 Stretching a baby’s neck or shoulder too far during delivery can result in this condition, which often leads to numbness and reduced motor function in the affected arm.
 Infants with Erb’s palsy often experience developmental delays in the affected part of the body, but may overcome this difficulty later with physical therapy or surgery.

 - Bone fractures.
 A delivering doctor who is too rough with a newborn or places excessive pressure on sensitive areas can cause bone fractures.
 If a doctor assesses that a bone fracture is a serious risk, he or she should take appropriate action to prevent such an injury, such as suggesting a Caesarean section delivery.

 - Surgical instrument injuries.
 Forceps and vacuum extraction tubes can cause bruising and lacerations.
 Cephalohematoma is a common example of an injury from a vacuum tube that causes blood to pool between the skull and cranial skin.

 - Nerve damage.
 Newborn babies are incredibly fragile, and twisting, stretching, or exerting too much pressure on different parts of their tiny bodies can cause serious nerve damage.
 Damaged nerves will sometimes repair themselves over time, but completely severed nerves will either require advanced surgical remedies or result in permanent nerve damage.

-Free Consultation with a Local Kansas City Birth Injury Attorney
+Contact a Kansas City Birth Injury Attorney